What to include in a corporate plan

 The Commonwealth Risk Management Policy applies to non-corporate Commonwealth entities.
 Corporate Commonwealth entities are not required to comply with the policy, although they may review and align their risk management frameworks and systems with the policy as a matter of good practice.

 Entities should discuss their current systems of risk oversight and management and any plans the entity may have to improve these systems.
-Sufficient details should be provided to enable a reader to understand and be confident that an entity has established, and has arrangements for maintaining, an appropriate system of risk oversight and management that will support an entity achieving its purpose.
+Sufficient details should be provided to enable a reader to understand and be confident that an entity has established, and has arrangements for maintaining, an appropriate system of risk oversight and management that will support an entity achieving its purposes.

 In addition to describing the entity’s risk oversight and management systems, entities must also identify the entity’s key risks and how those risks will be managed.